icaroribeiro/hash-code-challenge/README.md

 }
 ```

-Or even, when there is a discount:
+or even, when there is a discount:

 ```
-*JSON format*
+*application/json*

 Body: {
     "products": [
         {
             "id": "5e5584244007b9649b6837c7",
-            "price_in_cents": 100,
+            "price_in_cents": 95,
             "title": "Blue Pen",
             "description": "A pen with blue ink",
             "discount": {
-                "pct": <Percentage, Float>,
+                "pct": 5,
-                "value_in_cents": <Value in cents, Integer>
+                "value_in_cents": 5
             }
         }
     ]
 }
 ```

-(P.S., as indicated above, the same approach related to the changes in the request body of a product when there is a discount that **is greater than zero** is performed while listing all products).
+(P.S., as indicated above, the scheme of changing API request bodies when there is a discount that **is greater than zero** is performed both when obtaining a single product and the list of all products).

 #### Updating of a Product by its id